-Through a vast network of volunteers Operation Cat humanely reduces the growing number and needless suffering of homeless, feral and stray cats by using an effective trap/neuter/return strategy (TNR).
+Through a vast network of volunteers Operation Cat (Op Cat) humanely reduces the growing number and needless suffering of homeless, feral and stray cats by using an effective trap/neuter/return strategy (TNR).
 Volunteer caretakers provide food, water and shelter for over 1,000 cat colonies, ranging in size from two to thirty cats.
-They trap the cats, bring them to the Adoption Center or a local veterinarian where they are altered and vaccinated, and then release them back to their colony.
+They trap the cats, bring them to the Adoption Center where they are altered and vaccinated, and then release them back to their colony.
 One of the cat’s ears is notched to identify it as an altered cat so it is not mistakenly trapped again.
-Since the program’s inception in 1997, over 20,000 feral cats from Speonk to Monauk and most recently Brookhaven township have been altered.
+Since the program’s inception in 1997, over 35,000 feral cats from Speonk to Montauk and most recently Brookhaven township have been altered.

 OPERATION CAT RESOURCES

 If you have any questions or would like to volunteer for Operation Cat, please contact us at